zjpan/UECM3033_assign1/README.md

 This part of the assignment consists of two parts:

 1. Install and take a screen capture of your Python.
-2. Save your screen shot onto GitHub repository.
+2. Save your screen shot onto Github repository.

 For the installation of Python, you are encouraged to download and install Anaconda, a completely free Python distribution from Continuum Analytic.